Muhd-Uwais/AutoDriveBackup/README.md

 4. **Configure the script:**

-    - Update the `SERVICE_ACCOUNT_FILE` and `SCOPES` variables in the script with your Google API credentials and desired API scopes.
+    - Update the `CLIENT_SECRET` and `SCOPES` variables in the script with your Google API credentials and desired API scopes.

 5. **Run the script:**